ogarland/ProteinEmbeddings/README.md

 These .ent files can be retrived from the Protein Data Bank (PDB) and contain sequence, experimental and structural information.

 ### Output
 ProteinEmbeddings outputs will appear in the `results/` folder.
 The first output is a pickle file called `embeddings.pkl` which contains the labels for the proteins as well as their corresponding embedding.
 The second output, is t-SNE plot of the embeddings.
-If there are more than 50 proteins, 50 will be randomly sampled and plotted.

 t-SNE Output example
 -------------
 <img src="https://github.com/ogarland/ProteinEmbeddings/blob/main/results/tSNE.png?raw=true" width="500" height="300">

-- t-SNE plot: This is a visualization for high dimensional data based on Stochastic Neighbor Embedding.
+- t-SNE plot: This is a visualization for dimension reduction of high dimensional data based on Stochastic Neighbor Embedding.
 Axes do not refer to spatial coordinates.
-A t-SNE plot is included to show that comparing to the labelled spatial graphs, the labelled spatial graphs can allow users to visualize the inherent spatial structure better than a visualization that only considers expression values.
+As the paper describing this model suggests that biological properties are captured in the embeddings, using a tSNE plot allows the users to investigate the kinds of trends that may be captured in their embeddings.

 ### References